Casting a Skeptical Eye on the AT&T Building Renovation

 No architectural monument in New York has stirred up such passionate ambivalence as Philip Johnson’s AT&T Building at 550 Madison Avenue.
 Widely mocked and grudgingly admired, the emblematic tower of the postmodern age made its pop-culture debut as a scale model that its maker held aloft like a trophy on the cover of Time in 1979.
 Ada Louise Huxtable, the Times’ critic, was both entranced and suspicious.
 The mishmash of historical references, the impish gigantism, the thumb poked in the Establishment’s eye — all these made architecture seem suddenly like a spectator sport, in which both aesthetic principles and tough economic realities were at stake.
 “The outcry may well be because both the knowing and the naïve suspect an architectural rabbit punch,” she wrote.
 Once built, the rose-granite exterior, fanciful headgear, and imperial-scale and heavily shadowed arcade on the ground floor declared that a corporate high-rise could be outlandish, even divalike.
-The fact that the owner and client was one of the nation’s most ubiquitous and dour monopolies — one that was broken up by the Justice Department just as its headquarters opened — only made the project’s eccentricities more intriguing.
+The fact that the owner and client was one of the nation’s most ubiquitous and dour monopolies — one that was broken up by the courts even as its headquarters opened — only made the project’s eccentricities more intriguing.

 Less than a decade later, Sony took over the building and subjected it to a clumsy makeover.
 Gwathmey Siegel & Associates enclosed most of the public spaces, shoehorning stores into the yawning arcade.
 Sony moved out in 2016, and since then the tower has remained vacant.
 Now it’s the Norma Desmond of skyscrapers, built for another era but hoping for a glorious third act.